bitspittle/bitspittle.dev/src/jsMain/resources/markdown/blog/2022/KotlinSite.md

 Among other things, Silk provides a helpful `Canvas` widget which makes it easy to register some code that will automatically get called for you once per frame.

-Using `Canvas`, it was trivial to make the clock color mode aware as the current color mode is available within the callback.
+Using `Canvas`, it was trivial to make the clock color mode aware as the current color mode is made available within the callback.
 You can click this color mode button ${.components.widgets.button.ColorModeButton} to observe the results yourself.